andreaporotti/just-another-memo-plugin/README.md

 ## Features

 - manage notes like the standard posts by opening the Notes page from the admin menu.
-- while editing a note, use the meta box on the right to set note properties.
+- while editing a note, use the meta box on the right to set note properties (position, color,...)
 - manage section and global notes from the admin bar.
 - manage item notes (eg. posts and pages) from the custom column in the admin pages.
 - get notes details by hovering the mouse on the "Info" links or clicking on the "I" icons.
-- add images and links in the note content.
+- add text, images and links in the note content.
 - deleted notes go to the trash, so they can be restored.
 - automatically discovers custom post types added by other plugins (eg. events, books...).
 - creates a list of the dashboard sections based on the admin menu items.